Wealthsimple and Betterment | Socially Responsible Robo-Advisors with a Human Connection

 SRI is valued with each robo-advisor, so clients know their investments are making a positive difference in the world.
 Wealthsimple, however, also has Halal investment options.
 While these two investment types sometimes overlap, they don’t always.

 Investors who want straightforward investment options with financial advisor access might lean toward Wealthsimple, purely because they make portfolio generation so easy at the basic level and offer all investors access to financial advisors.

-Investors who want more customization and lower fees might choose Betterment.
+US investors who want more customization and lower fees will be content with Betterment.
 This robo-advisor has always marketed itself as goals-based, so investors can feel confident that their needs are prioritized by the computerized algorithms.
 Betterment also has a distinct advantage in that it is much more affordable, making it an easy choice for investors looking to save money on fees.

 Although, robo-advisor performance is not the only reason to choose a robo-advisor, Wealthsimple’s growth socially responsible portfolio won first place in the Nummo one year performance ranking from December 1, 2017 to December 1, 2018.

 In the final analysis, both Betterment and Wealthsimple robo-advisors offer diversified portfolios at lower fees than traditional financial advisors.
 We wouldn’t hesitate to invest in either platform.

 Visit the Robo-Advisor Selection Wizard, take a quick quiz, and find out which robo-advisor is the right one for you.